melanotan ii mastery course

 no regulatory body has authorized Melanotan II for any indication.

-products sold online as "MT-II" or "Melanotan 2" are unregulated research chemicals with no standardized manufacturing, purity testing, or dosing guidance. the gap between published receptor pharmacology and gray-market product quality is enormous.
+Products sold online as "MT-II" or "Melanotan 2" are unregulated research chemicals with no standardized manufacturing, purity testing, or dosing guidance.
+Independent analysis of gray-market vials has found over 100 unidentified ingredients alongside the nominal peptide, versus ~10 in a licensed medication (Evans-Brown et al., 2012; Fink et al., 2017).

-regulatory status: Melanotan II has never been approved by any regulatory body for human use. this course teaches the science, not usage. any gray-market product claiming to contain MT-II is unregulated and potentially dangerous.
+regulatory status: Melanotan II has never been approved by any regulatory body for human use.
+This course teaches the science, not usage.
+Any gray-market product claiming to contain MT-II is unregulated and potentially dangerous.

 the melanocortin family tree